p2panda/handbook/website/docs/specification/data-types/documents.md

 ---
 id: documents
+title: Documents and document views
 ---

-# Documents and Document Views

 - _documents_ identify mutable pieces of data
   - some things that may be a document in p2panda: a blog post, a wiki page, a chat message, a user account, a configuration setting